microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

    <img src="./imgs/click-save-yaml.png" width="100%" height="100%" />

-You can also export and import YAML files using the `Export` and `Import` button.
+You can also export and import YAML files using the `Export` and `Import` buttons.

    <img src="./imgs/export-and-import.png" width="100%" height="100%" />